 Place papers you no longer need that contain personal information such as social security number, account numbers, etc. through a crosscut shredder.

 If you are using your computer to file or store your tax return, be sure it is protected with up-to-date antivirus, firewall and spy-ware software to protect you from invasion.
 Be sure to update these security programs daily for the greatest protection.
+Do not allow remote access to your computer unless you can be sure it is not an imposter.

 Safeguard your information.
 Use two-factored authentication if offered.
 Two-factor authentication is an added layer of security that combines something you have, a physical token such as a card or a code, with something you know, something memorized such as a personal identification number (PIN) or password.